lst627/COCO-Facet/README.md

 ```
 Note that we need the embeddings given by "eval_f.sh" and "eval_d.sh" to derive the matrix W.

+We include the collators for other MLLM-based universal multimodal embedders in VLM2Vec/src/collator.py.

 ## Dataset Construction

 We attach the dataset construction process in the .ipynb files in the "construction" folder.